metalstrolch/libwrclient/README.md

 libwrclient is a library that allows you to easily connect to a webradio stream and decode it.
+It was developed for (and is used by) [Cattle And Crops](https://www.cattleandcrops.com/)
-The project's website is https://github.com/MasterbrainBytes/libwrclient.
+The project's website is https://github.com/MasterbrainBytes/libwrclient

 It currently supports mp3 streams (using libmpg123 for decoding) and ogg/vorbis streams (using libogg and libvorbis) and uses libcurl for the http connection.